 He closed his file and put it down on the bed.
 He brought the chair up and leaned forward, his elbows on his knees.

 “Okay, Stephen.
 Off the record.
-I won't be writing anything more down.
-You can talk in confidence.
+I won't be writing anything more down, and I won't be telling the police or anyone else what you say.
 So... who did this to you, and why?”

 Stephen saw the concern in the nurse's face, and his eyes suddenly watered as he realised he was going to trust that face.
 He took a deep breath and screwed up his face as his chest gave him a stab of pain.
 It took a moment for him to recover before he spoke.